jaredmusil/neville-trucking/content/billing.md

 +++
-id = "billing"
+id = "Payments"
-title = "Billing & Payments"
+title = "Make a Payment"

 +++
 You can now submit a payment online using our payment portal.
 Please include the following information with your payment: